 This issue is evidenced by the backlog of sexual assault kits (SAK) that some jurisdictions are struggling with.

 A SAK is the cornerstone of any sexual assault investigation, potentially holding critical DNA evidence for law enforcement.
 The Bureau of Justice Assistance (BJA) National Sexual Assault Kit Initiative (SAKI) is one effort aimed at reducing the backlog of SAKs.
-As of December 2019, SAKI efforts have led to more than 100,000 SAKs being inventoried and nearly 62,000 sent for testing.
+As of September 2020, SAKI efforts have led to more than 132,000 SAKs being inventoried and more than 73,000 sent for testing.

 To better enable laboratories to identify and address inefficiencies, the National Institute of Justice (NIJ) supported the development of Project FORESIGHT, which aids labs in analyzing internal work processes.
 Project FORESIGHT has been shown to provide laboratories with data-driven insights that better guide decision making for improved management of operations.